gc-cloud/E15P4/README.md

 client side javascript with server-side php scripting.
 - The create and edit forms also provide the ability to upload images.
 A default image is used if the content manager does not provide one
-- Additional forms are used for login and registration
+- Additional forms are used for login, registration, password resets, and contact us

 ### Eloquent
 - Articles can be browsed by category (body, mind, spirit).
 - Any article can belong to multiple categories
-- Users with admin access can edit and delete their own Articles
+- Users with contribute access can only edit and delete their own Articles

 ### Validation
 - Custom validation rules and messages are coded on in ArticleRequest: